 - Ran my first marathon

-- Ran the Frozen Sasquatch 25K (probably seems insignificant, but that race definitely deserves a spot on the list)
+Frozen Sasquatch 25K (probably seems insignificant, but that race definitely deserves a spot on the list)

 - Got a second dog, Sookie, in February (5-week old, blue merle Australian Shepherd)